ADLINK/sema-linux/README.md

-* Modularization implementation in SEMA drivers an each driver can be individually installed based on your needs.
+* Modularization implementation in SEMA drivers and each driver can be individually installed based on your needs.

 * When you develop your program,  we provide two approaches to access the board controller: